HypeCheck

 What the Science Says

-Black cumin seed comes from the Nigella sativa plant and has been used in traditional medicine for centuries across the Middle East and South Asia.
-Its active compound, thymoquinone, is believed to have anti-inflammatory and antioxidant properties that may support immune function and help manage blood sugar levels.
-While early clinical studies suggest possible benefits for metabolic health and inflammation, no papers were available to confirm specific effective doses or timeframes for this analysis.
+Black cumin seed powder comes from Nigella sativa, a flowering plant used for centuries in Middle Eastern, South Asian, and African traditional medicine.
+Its primary active compound, thymoquinone, is believed to support immune function, reduce inflammation, and help manage blood sugar and cholesterol levels.
+While traditional use is extensive and some early clinical research looks promising, no papers were available to confirm specific doses or outcomes for this analysis.

 What It Doesn't Do